vkremen/Semi_Automated_Sleep_Classifier_iEEG/README.md

 # Acknowledgment: When use whole, parts, or are inspired by, we appreciate
  you acknowledge and refer these journal papers:
- Kremen, V., Duque, J. J., Brinkmann, B. H., Berry, B. M., Kucewicz, M. T., Khadjevand, F., ?
+ Kremen, V., Duque, J. J., Brinkmann, B. H., Berry, B. M., Kucewicz, M. T., Khadjevand, F., G.A.
 Worrell, G. A. (2017).
 Behavioral state classification in epileptic brain using intracranial electrophysiology.
 Journal of Neural Engineering, 14(2), 026001. https://doi.org/10.1088/1741-2552/aa5688